kevinmcaleer/kevsrobots.com/source/docker_swarm/01_planning-the-cluster.md

 ### What is a Cluster?

 A cluster consists of multiple computers (nodes) working together to perform tasks or run applications more efficiently than a single device could on its own.
-This setup is ideal for high-availability services, load balancing, and distributed computing tasks.
+This setup is ideal for {% include explainer.html term="high-availability services" explainer="When one or more computers act in unison to provide a service that is always available"%}, {% include explainer.html term="load balancing" explainer="When the workload is spread across multiple computers nodes"%}, and distributed computing tasks.

 ---